DOJ probes finance firms' dealings with Libya - WSJ

-Federal investigators are examining Goldman Sachs Group Inc (GS.N), Credit Suisse Group AG CSGN.VX, JPMorgan Chase & Co (JPM.N), Societe Generale (SOGN.PA), private equity firm Blackstone Group (BX.N) and hedge fund Och-Ziff Capital Management Group LLC (OZM.N), the Journal said.
+Federal investigators are examining Goldman Sachs Group Inc , Credit Suisse Group AG, JPMorgan Chase & Co , Societe Generale, private equity firm Blackstone Group and hedge fund Och-Ziff Capital Management Group LLC, the Journal said.

 The DOJ is investigating investment deals made around the time of the financial crisis and afterward and whether the firms violated the Foreign Corrupt Practices Act, the paper said.